1970 Chevron B17 Formula B

 Lapinski had told Greenfield that at one point the Chevron had a sports car nose on it.
 This was evidenced by additional brackets that were welded onto the frame to support the larger sports car nose.

-They then boxed up the frame and sent it to ex-Chevron employee, Brian Strickland, in England to restore the frame.
+They then boxed up the frame and shipped it to ex-Chevron employee, Brian Strickland, in England to restore the frame.
 According to a June 8, 2006 Autosport article by Marcus Pye, Strickland already had experience restoring at least one other B17 chassis.
-He had previously purchased and restored another damaged B17 Formula B car that he had found in the U.S. Apparently that car turned out to be the ex-Peter Hanson B17 Formula 3 car.
+That one turned out to be the ex-Peter Hanson B17 Formula 3 car.

-The frame for the B17 offered here came back from Strickland to the current owner in the U.S. The original bulkhead with its stamped number B17/18/70 had been integrated into the rebuilt frame which was nickel bronze welded.
+The frame for the B17 offered here came back from Strickland to the current owner in the U.S. It arrived with its original bulkhead still bearing the B17/18/70 number integrated into the newly restored nickel-bronze welded frame.

-While Strickland was working on the frame, Greenfield and the current owner set about gathering the necessary other bits to complete the car.
-Those included among other things, a Hewland FT200 gearbox, bodywork, suspension, dash and gauges, radiator, etc. The new owner already had a Lotus twin cam so they were already set in the engine department.
+While the frame had been away in England with Strickland, the current owner and Greenfield acquired the necessary bits to complete the car.
+These included among other things a Hewland FT200 gearbox, bodywork, suspension, dash and gauges, radiator, etc. A Lotus twin cam engine was also sourced.

-When the frame returned from England, everything was handed over to Horizon Racing in Washington state to complete the restoration of the car.
+Once all the bits has been acquired, everything was entrusted to Horizon Racing in Washington state to complete the restoration of the car.
 The restoration was finished a couple of years ago.
 The Chevron has not been raced since.

-Since the restoration was completed, the Chevron has been on display only and has not been raced.
-As such it will need the usual going through, and safety systems updated, to be genuinely race ready.
+The Chevron will need the usual going through, safety systems updated, and new tires to be genuinely race ready.
 The quality of the restoration, however, can be seen in the photos below.

 Description